NPTP/NPTP.github.io/README.md

   - https://tobiasahlin.com/blog/move-from-jquery-to-vanilla-javascript/
 - Relative font sizing: https://www.sitepoint.com/new-css3-relative-font-size/

+### Music Page

+- Little blurb with "MY MUSIC" card, about what I've worked on and studied etc.

 ### Front page

 - Need new pic (at least for the game dev bubble pic)